Reactive dog training tips

 Counter conditioning changes your dog’s emotional response to a specific “trigger.”
 There are two critical steps in counter conditioning a reactive dog:

 - Identifying the “trigger”

 - Associating the trigger immediately with something positive, like food or a toy

-Give your dog a reward immediately before a situation triggers unwanted behaviour.
-In other words, practise counter conditioning as soon as you notice your dog is getting uncomfortable.
-This way, your dog will learn to associate the “trigger” with something positive.
+Give your dog a reward immediately before a situation triggers unwanted behavior.
+In other words, activate counter conditioning as soon as you notice your dog is getting uncomfortable.
+This way, your dog will soon learn to associate the “trigger” with something positive.

 Tip 4: Redesign your home layout

 Suppose you are experiencing dog reactivity at home, like the very common window reactivity.
 In that case, your house may require a new layout.